LCHansson/LCHansson.github.io/about/index.md

 ### CV

-If you're interested inmy contributions to the open source community, see my [Open Source Report Card][OSScv] over at dfm.io.
+If you're interested in my contributions to the open source community, see my [Open Source Report Card][OSScv] over at dfm.io.

 For a slightly more serious approach, see my [LinkedIn page][LinkedIn].